oasisprotocol/old-docs/src/hsm/ledger.md

 oasis-node stake account gen_transfer \
   $TX_FLAGS \
   --stake.amount <AMOUNT-TO-TRANSFER> \
-  --stake.transfer.destination <DESTINATION-ACCOUNT-ID> \
+  --stake.transfer.destination <DESTINATION-ACCOUNT-ADDRESS> \
   --transaction.file tx_transfer.json \
   --transaction.nonce 1 \
   --transaction.fee.gas 1000 \
   --transaction.fee.amount 2000
 ```

-where `<AMOUNT-TO-TRANSFER>` and `<DESTINATION-ACCOUNT-ID>` are replaced with
+where `<AMOUNT-TO-TRANSFER>` and `<DESTINATION-ACCOUNT-ADDRESS>` are replaced
-the amount of tokens to transfer and the id of the transfer's destination
+with the amount of tokens to transfer and the address of the transfer's
-account, respectively.
+destination account, respectively.

 ::: tip NOTE
 For a more detailed explanation of the transaction flags that were set, see